Diffuse, Attend, and Segment: Unsupervised Zero-Shot Segmentation using Stable Diffusion

 \section{Introduction}

 Semantic segmentation divides an image into regions of entities sharing the same semantics.
-It is an important foundational application for many downstream tasks such as image editing~\cite{ling2021editgan}, medical imaging~\cite{liu2021review}, and autonomous driving~\cite{feng2020deep} etc. While supervised semantic segmentation, where a target dataset is available and the categories are known, has been widely studied~\cite{xie2021segformer,wang2021max,chen2019rethinking}, zero-shot segmentation for any images with unknown categories is much more challenging.
+It is an important foundational application for many downstream tasks such as image editing~\cite{ling2021editgan}, medical imaging~\cite{liu2021review}, and autonomous driving~\cite{feng2020deep} etc. While supervised semantic segmentation, where a target dataset is available and the categories are known, has been widely studied~\cite{xie2021segformer,wang2021max,chen2019rethinking}, zero-shot transfer segmentation\footnote{Zero-shot transfer segmentation means that the underlying model is not trained for segmentation, similar to CLIP which is not trained for classification but can be used for zero-shot classification~\cite{radford2021learning}.} for any images with unknown categories is much more challenging.
 A recent popular work SAM~\cite{kirillov2023segment}, trains a neural network on 1.1B segmentation annotations and achieves impressive zero-shot transfer to any images.
 This is an important step towards making segmentation a more flexible foundation task for many other tasks, not just limited to a given dataset with limited categories.
 However, the cost of collecting per-pixel labels is high.
-Therefore, it is of high research and production interest to investigate \textit{unsupervised} and \textit{zero-shot} segmentation methods under the least restrictive settings, i.e., no form of annotations and no prior knowledge of the target.
+Therefore, it is of high research and production interest to investigate \textit{unsupervised} and \textit{zero-shot transfer} segmentation methods under the least restrictive settings, i.e., no form of annotations and no prior knowledge of the target.

 Few works have taken up the challenge due to the combined difficulty of the unsupervised and zero-shot requirements.
 For example, most works in unsupervised segmentation require access to the target data for unsupervised adaption~\cite{feng2023network,zadaianchuk2022unsupervised,li2023acseg,shin2023namedmask,hamilton2022unsupervised,cho2021picie,ji2019invariant}.
 Therefore, these methods cannot segment images that are not seen during the adaptation.
 Recently, ReCo~\cite{shin2022reco} proposed a retrieve-and-co-segment strategy.
 It removes the requirement for supervision because it uses an unsupervised vision backbone, e.g., DINO~\cite{caron2021emerging}, and is zero-shot since it does not need training on the target distribution of images.
 Still, to satisfy these requirements, ReCo needs to 1) identify the concept beforehand and 2) maintain a large pool of unlabelled images for retrieval.
 This is still far from the capability of SAM~\cite{kirillov2023segment}, which does not require knowledge of the target image and any auxiliary information.